Hackin7/Programming-Crappy-Solutions/Cyber Security/Capture the Flag Competitions/2021/Whitehacks 2021/README.md

 List the challenges I have completed.
 Example:

 Here are the main challenges I did (or helped out with in order).
 Just traverse the directories to find them
-1. `Pwn/Piggy Bank` (Just look at the image, you basically give a negative value)
+1. `Pwn/Piggy Bank` (Just look at the image, you basically netcat into the server and give a negative value)
 2. `Pwn/Piggy_Bank_Revenge`
 3. `Pwn/Puddi Puddi`